FeedMapping/Schema/README.md

 By checking all of the loops there is nothing similar to this phenomena.
 It seems like all the numbers are actually set to let this term happen.

 So this chart is considered sufficient enought to be used to explain about the true power of this Δ1 flowing.
+Let's enter the journey of making **10<sup>n</sup> numbers becoming 10<sup>n</sup> primes** by the Δ1 flowing within the prime pairs.

 ### [3rd Step: Q13(37, 114)](https://eq19.github.io/tunnel)